ieiwk/emacs-lisp/README.md

-# emacs-tmux
+# emacs-tmux-r
-quick copy&paste code snippet from emacs to R run in tmux
+quickly copy & paste code snippet from emacs to R run in tmux